aplteam/Laguntza/README.md

 Laguntza takes Markdown (in the workspace) as input and creates a help system from it.

 Since version 5.0.
-Laguntza is a package and can be installed or loaded with the Dyalog package manager Tatin[^tatin].
+Laguntza is a package that can be installed or loaded with the Dyalog package manager Tatin[^tatin].

 ## Requirements